prgumd/WorldGen/docs/source/CityConfig.rst

 The :code:`materials.yaml` file contains the textures and objects that is used to generate the city model.
 Refer to WorldGen/materials.yaml for a sample config file.
 We use the Lily Surface Scraper addon to import textures.
 Note: The material_name for ambientcg follows this format ambientCG/id_of_material/1K-JPG.
 To figure out the material_name from other sources, you can import the material on a plain cube in a new blend file and copy that name.

 .. list-table:: Materials Parameters
     :widths: 5 10
     :header-rows: 1

     * - roof
       - {roof_textures_url : [], roof_textures_name}

     * - terrain
       - {material_url: "", material_name:""}

     * - tree_objects
       - [] of objects

     * - num_of_trees
       - int

     * - street_lamp_obj
-      - ""
+      - string

     * - traffic_light_obj
-      - ""
+      - string

     * - street_textures
       - {street_texture_url: "", street_texture_name: ""}

     * - building_textures
       - {building_texture_urls:[], building_texture_names:[]}

     * - building_scale
       - int

     * - roof_objs
       - [] of objects

     * - car_objs
       - [] of objects

     * - num_of_cars
       - int

     * - num_of_benches
       - int

     * - num_of_street_lamps
       - int

     * - max_number_of_roof_obj
       - int

     * - roof_obj_scale
       - int

     * - sky_hdri
       - ""